stephanschwab/Optimism-Hymn/README_Optimism_Hymn.md

 # 🎶 Optimism Hymn — The Anthem of Public Goods
 📌 **This project is part of the BuildForGood ecosystem — a multi-project public goods initiative for Optimism.**

-**A fully onchain, interactive anthem** celebrating the Optimism Collective and the spirit of retroactive public goods funding.
+**A fully onchain, Optimism Hymn** celebrating the Optimism Collective and the spirit of retroactive public goods funding.

 🧡 Created as a **public good** — open-source, freely accessible, and soulfully optimistic.